Hello, My Name is Hani W. Naguib

 Facilitation & Mentoring Hours, validating assumptions, designing business models and value propositions

-I help teams turn uncertainty into evidence-backed innovation through human-centered research, experimentation, and business design.
+I help teams turn uncertainty into evidence-based entrepreneurship through human-centered design, research, experimentation, and business design.

 Across startups, corporations, accelerators, and innovation programs, my work focuses on helping people understand customers more deeply, challenge assumptions more rigorously, and transform ambiguity into structured learning and action.